 Kristen’s entry into the world of musical theatre follows an unconventional career as a performer.
 Over the course of 12 years, Kristen served as the featured French Horn soloist in eight productions and tours of the Tony and Emmy award-winning theatrical production, Blast! and Blast!
 The Music of Disney throughout the US and Japan.
 She’s also worked as a pit orchestra musician for shows like the national tour of 42nd Street and recorded for motion pictures and recording artists.
 As an orchestral musician, she has performed with orchestras and chamber groups, as well as with artists ranging from Randy Neuman to The Airborne Toxic Event.
 Kristen studied French Horn with Richard Todd, Robin Graham, Pete Nowlen, James Thatcher, Kristy Morrell, and Erik Ruske and is thankful to have been a performer and Assistant Director for the Disneyland All-American College Band earlier in her career.

 A passionate arts education advocate, Kristen is an active Teaching Artist and former clinician for Disney Performing Arts.
-She was the founding Director of Music for CITYstage, a performing arts education organization for underserved youth in Los Angeles, which she has helped build with the organization's founder, Emili Danz - and amazing woman she’s known since pre-school.
+She was the founding Director of Music for CITYstage, a performing arts education organization for underserved youth in Los Angeles, which she has helped build with the organization's founder, Emili Danz - an amazing woman she’s known since pre-school.
 Kristen is also a performance and acting coach for instrumental and vocal musicians in NYC, a tribute to her first job in NYC managing the Birdland Jazz Club, and opening the Birdland Theatre, where she honed her eye for stage presence while watching some of the worlds best jazz artists and cabaret performers every night.

 Kristen grew up in Placerville, CA -- the epicenter of California's gold rush.
 As a child, she spent most days after school in an art studio, and has fond memories of building forts in the forest behind her home, traveling the state to perform at honor bands, and singing along to her mother's Rogers & Hammerstein albums when home alone.
-She loves pugs, making Halloween costumes, and definitely would have been sorted into Ravenclaw.
+She loves her dog Arlo, officiating weddings, making Halloween costumes, and definitely would have been sorted into Ravenclaw.
 Kristen holds a Bachelor of Music degree from the University of Southern California where she graduated magna cum laude and received the Vincent DeRosa Scholarship for french horn study.
 She also earned an MFA in music from the California Institute of the Arts where she took a cross-disciplinary approach to music by studying acting, directing, and playwriting in addition to French Horn performance and composition.